 C-130H-model enhancements include features to improve maintainability, reliability, protection and performance.
 The Lockheed aircraft boasts state-of-the-art avionics and more powerful engines, which increase its allowable cargo load, range and altitude capability.
 It was designed to better protect its aircrews by using sensor equipment that warns of oncoming aircraft or incoming missiles.
 It is also equipped with dispensers that release chaff and flares that decoy enemy missiles away from the aircraft.
 Other enhancements include Global Positioning System, Low Power Color Radar and night-vision interior lighting that allows aircrews to use night-vision goggles for operations in very low light conditions.

 The Center Wing Replacement program replaces aging center wing structure on C-130H model aircraft whose service life expires in 2005-2010.
 Aircraft will be retained in inventory until 2030.
-Center Wing kits will be purchased and then installed at the depot over a period of FY05-12.
-This program is funded.
-Build to print type effort.
-Quantities: 55 Cargo C-130H models.
+Center Wing kits were purchased and then installed at the depot over a period of FY05-12.
+This program was funded for 55 Cargo C-130H models.